ZayaTheDude/traffic-sim-cloud/README.md

 - [x] Reflected on what’s really happening under the hood of `upload_file()`

 Tomorrow, I’ll start logging actual simulation data and test uploading that to S3.
 I’d also like to begin thinking about how to simulate real traffic flow — maybe stoplights, congestion, or prioritizing certain directions at intersections.

+## July 3 Notes

+I implemented dynamic car spawning using a tick counter in the main loop.
+Right now, a new car enters the simulation every few seconds — which already makes things more interesting to watch, and much more realistic from a traffic modeling perspective.
+I experimented with both fixed and randomized intervals, which could be useful later if I want to simulate rush hours or changing traffic flow.

+I also created a `Logger` class to track simulation state over time.
+It records each tick and stores the current position and direction of every car.
+This log is written to a local JSON file at the end of the run.
+What’s great is that this makes the simulation *data-rich* — I can analyze car behavior, debug issues, or even pipe this data into other systems later (e.g., a traffic dashboard or data pipeline).

+Once the logging was working, I tested the full loop by uploading the `sim_log.json` file to my S3 bucket using the same Boto3 upload script from yesterday.
+The upload was successful — and more importantly, it felt like a *real* cloud-based workflow.
+Sim runs locally → generates structured log → pushes to the cloud.
+That’s exactly the kind of hands-on experience I wanted for this interview prep.

+### ✅ What did I do today?
+- Implemented dynamic car spawning logic
+- Added a tick counter to track simulation time
+- Built a `Logger` class to store simulation state in a structured JSON format
+- Successfully wrote and uploaded a full log to S3

+### ✅ What am I proud of?
+The sim now generates real, structured output — and that output is living in the cloud.
+I’m especially proud that I designed and executed a clean logging workflow that feels extensible and interview-ready.

+### ✅ What’s next?
+Tomorrow I want to make intersections actually *do something* — either by controlling access to the space or adding simple stoplight behavior.
+That’ll make the simulation not just active, but reactive, and give me more interesting logic to demonstrate and log.
+I'm actually VERY ahead of schedule so ""Day 4"" will probably just be today.